open-telemetry/semantic-conventions/docs/database/hbase.md

 **[3] `db.operation.name`:** It is RECOMMENDED to capture the value as provided by the application without attempting to do any case normalization.

-A single database query may involve multiple operations.
-If the operation name is parsed from the query text, it SHOULD only be captured for queries that contain a single operation or when the operation name describing the whole query is available by other means.
+The operation name SHOULD NOT be extracted from `db.query.text`, unless the query format is known to only ever have a single operation name present.

 For batch operations, if the individual operations are known to have the same operation name then that operation name SHOULD be used prepended by `BATCH `,